umr4nlp/ancast/README.md

 ```

 ### Python API with Strings
-You can pass AMR/UMR files as strings and acquire fscores and detailed comparison directly through `evaluate`
+You can pass AMR/UMR files as strings and acquire fscores and detailed comparison directly through `evaluate` and get csv as strings as well
 ```python
 from ancast import evaluate